 Target of Opportunity programs are merged into the telescope queue, occupying one of the scientific ranking bands.
 Note that the override provided by the trigger event normally acts only on its own band.
 Thus if a ToO program falls in the topmost science ranking band it will be executed, observing conditions permitting, whereas a program in a lower band will not be executed if there is a higher-ranked program that is also suited to the conditions.
 Rapid Response programs are only accepted if the relevant NTAC places them in Science Band 1.
 ToO transients requiring followup on timescales shorter than a month are not appropriate for Band 3.

-The instruments currently available for tonight, and details of the GMOS North and South configurations, are kept up to date and are available for both the North and South telescopes [FIX LINK].
+The instruments currently available for tonight, details of the GMOS North and South configurations, current open status and site conditions are kept up to date and are available for both the North and South telescopes (more information here) to help with deciding to trigger.
 Standard ToO Gemini North laser guide star (LGS) observations are allowed; however, targets must be defined at least 4 business days in advance of the intended observation date.
 The observation must coincide with a scheduled laser run, and use a scheduled instrument.
 We do offer limited LGS observations of Band 1 and 2 ToOs that are triggered less than 4 days before, or during, an LGS run.
 Only two such targets (for all programs) can be observed during any typically week-long LGS run, and only one such target (for all programs) can be observed on any given night.
 All effort will be made to obtain approval and observe a target within 24 hours, however this cannot be guaranteed, and the observation may occur two or three nights after the trigger is made.

 For the purpose of optimizing the queue planning as well as the use of ToO time,